sjuriff/discussion/README.md

 TODO:
 - [ ] Handle user Sign Up (Maybe with help of FireBase?)
-- [ ] Handle media queriens for medium size screens (Ipad and different tablets) nad when users drags their browser screen
+- [ ] Handle media queriens for medium size screens (Ipad and different tablets) and when users drag their browser screen